GIDSOpenStandaarden/Signpost/README.md

 ## Legal documents and templates
 We host a few relevant legal components (governance, risk and compliance documentation) and templates that help you implement our licensing policies easily as you make use of, or contribute to our projects:

+- [GIDSOpenStandaarden-SecurityFramework](https://github.com/GIDSOpenStandaarden/GIDSOpenStandaarden-SecurityFramework).
+[Beta] Repository of security documents
 - [GIDSOpenStandaarden-LegalDocuments](https://github.com/GIDSOpenStandaarden/GIDSOpenStandaarden-LegalDocuments).
-[Beta] Repository of legal documents relevant for SNS and GIDS Open Standaarden.
+[Beta] Repository of legal documents.
 - [GIDSOpenStandaarden-Templates](https://github.com/GIDSOpenStandaarden/GIDSOpenStandaarden-Templates).
 [Beta].
-This repository contains templates that we use to organize GitHub GIDS Open Standaarden.
+Repository of templates to organize GitHub GIDS Open Standaarden.

 ## MedMij implementation building components
 We share open source components to help implement the functions required to [participate in MedMij](https://www.medmij.nl/open-source-bouwstenen/), a set of agreements to enable Dutch personal health record (PGO) applications (OpenPGO).
 Please take note that currently these components are not updated to the most recent version of MedMij.